metosin/cloud-busting/aws/terraform-backend/README.md

 ## Usage

-You need to set up the environment variables, call:
+You need to set up the environment variables.
+In this directory, run:

 ```bash
 source ../tools/aws-envs.sh